tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ### onLocationTrackingEvent Handler

-For all the tracked connections, whenever a location is changed, one of the following events is generated:
+For all the tracked connections, whenever a location is changed, added, or removed, one of the following events is generated:

 -   LocationUpdated: a location was added or changed
 -   LocationRemoved: a location is no longer available on the network